SecretFoundation/SNIPs/SNIP-0.md

 #### `type` header

 The `type` header specifies the type of SNIP: Standards Track, Meta, or Informational.
-If the track is Standards please include the subcategory (core, networking, interface, or ERC).

 #### `category` header